ChrisWilding/exercism-rust/README.md

-# exercism-rust
+# Exercism Rust

-Solutions to Exercism exercises in Rust
+[Exercism](https://exercism.org) is an online, open-source, free coding platform that offers code practice and mentorship.
+This repository contains my solutions to the exercises in Rust.